Syn-Tax/cross-domain-am/reports/honours/body/03_datasets.md

 In order to further analyse the performance of this system, locutions were selected at random and qualitatively analysed.
 Throughout this process, all locutions appeared correct, however, it was very challenging to manually determine the accuracy of the system on locutions with confidence scores $<0.2$ due to high amounts of crosstalk or other acoustic artefacts.
 This shows that this method of aligning locutions with their corresponding audio is accurate for the purposes of this project, as long as the confidence scores are taken into account.
 However, these confidence scores should not be mistaken for a 'probability of being correct'.

 The distribution of lengths for each audio clip was also analysed in order to ensure the models are being provided with enough data.
 The primary statistics are shown in Table \ref{tbl:audio-complete}.
-This data shows that the majority of locutions are shorter than 8 seconds (approximately 120,000 samples at the sampling rate of 16kHz).
+These data shows that the majority of locutions are shorter than 8 seconds (approximately 120,000 samples at the sampling rate of 16kHz).
 In total, across both corpora, there is over 24 hours of argumentative audio, out of over 36 hours of total audio processed.
 The relevant data for the specific corpora are detailed in the relevant section.

 \begin{table}[h]
 \centering